 Kenneth R. Luttinger’s practice concentrates on public finance and finance and corporate transactions for 501(c)(3) organizations and governmental entities, including public private partnerships (P3).
 Ken serves as bond counsel and as counsel to underwriters, borrowers, banks (as lender or direct purchaser and as letter of credit issuer), trustees and issuers in public finance transactions of all kinds, including transactions regarding hospitals and health care facilities, charter schools, universities, transportation, parking, infrastructure, industrial and economic development, student loans, tax increment financings and general obligation financings for local governmental units.

-Ken has been selected to The Best Lawyers in America® in public finance from 2015-2018.
+Ken has been selected to The Best Lawyers in America® in public finance from consecutively since 2015.
 He has also been selected to Pennsylvania Super Lawyers on several occasions.

 - Served as bond counsel and underwriter's counsel in various 501(c)(3) financings for charter schools